fxru/pmundaphon/description/pmundaphon.md

 - Pinnow 1959: V252 / MKCD 1723 _\*j\[n\]ŋəl_

-If Gtaʔ /sua/ is to be interpreted as a /ua/ parallel to /ua/~/wa? in the set above, V₂ of _\*sxŋxl_ ‘fuel’ belongs to the set _\*ə₁_ above only deviating reflex is Sora /ə/.
+If Gtaʔ /sua/ is to be interpreted as a /ua/ parallel to /ua/~/wa? in the set above, V₂ of _\*sVŋVl_ ‘fuel’ belongs to the set _\*ə₁_ above only deviating reflex is Sora /ə/.

 |Gorum|Sora|Remo|Gutob|Kharia|Juang|Gtaʔ|Santali|Mundari|Ho|Korwa|Korku| Set  |
 |-----|----|----|-----|------|-----|----|-------|-------|--|-----|-----|------|